-Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using primary data Explanation Use of sold products Not relevant, explanation provided ICL manufactures and sells hundreds of different products to many diverse customers around the world.
+Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using data obtained from suppliers or value chain partners Explanation Use of sold products Not relevant, explanation provided ICL manufactures and sells hundreds of different products to many diverse customers around the world.
 Most of these products have several customers, with diverse usages for our many products.
 Any information on the processing, usage and end of life treatment of our products is very hard to obtain.
 Although the organization does actively promote safe and environmentally- responsible usage of its products, we consider our influence on the GHG deriving of our costumers actions (processing, usage and end of life treatment) to be insignificant.
 Therefore, we do not annually asses these emissions.
 End of life treatment of sold products Not relevant, explanation provided ICL manufactures and sells hundreds of different products to many diverse customers around the world.
 Most of these products have several customers, with diverse usages for our many products.
 Any information on the processing, usage and end of life treatment of our products is very hard to obtain.
 Although the organization does actively promote safe and environmentally- responsible usage of its products, we consider our influence on the GHG deriving of our costumers actions (processing, usage and end of life treatment) to be insignificant.
 Therefore, we do not annually asses these emissions.
-Downstream leased assets Not relevant, explanation provided The potential amount (size) of GHG emissions deriving of downstream leased assets was assessed by the ICL GHG COE, and was determined to be insignificant.
-ICL is a large manufacturing organization, and any emission arriving from our small number of downstream

-Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using primary data Explanation leased assets is likely to be very negligible compared the significant emissions resulting from our fuel combustion, electricity consumption and process GHG emissions.
+Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using data obtained from suppliers or value chain partners Explanation leased assets explanation provided deriving of downstream leased assets was assessed by the ICL GHG COE, and was determined to be insignificant.
+ICL is a large manufacturing organization, and any emission arriving from our small number of downstream leased assets is likely to be very negligible compared the significant emissions resulting from our fuel combustion, electricity consumption and process GHG emissions.
 Therefore, we do not annually asses these emissions.
 Franchises Not relevant, explanation provided The potential amount (size) of GHG emissions deriving of franchises was assessed by the ICL GHG COE, and was determined to be insignificant.
 ICL is a large manufacturing organization, and any emission arriving from our franchises not operationally controlled by ourselves is likely to be very negligible compared the significant emissions resulting from our fuel combustion, electricity consumption and process GHG emissions at our operationally controlled facilities.
 Therefore, we do not annually asses these emissions.
 Investments Not relevant, explanation provided The potential amount (size) of GHG emissions deriving of investments was assessed by the ICL GHG COE, and was determined to be insignificant.
-ICL is a large manufacturing organization, and any emission arriving from our investments in facilities not operationally controlled by ourselves is likely to be very negligible compared the significant emissions resulting from our fuel combustion, electricity consumption and process GHG emissions at our operationally controlled facilities.
+ICL is a large manufacturing organization, and any emission arriving from our investments in facilities not operationally

+Sources of Scope 3 emissions Evaluation status metric tonnes CO2e Emissions calculation methodology Percentage of emissions calculated using data obtained from suppliers or value chain partners Explanation controlled by ourselves is likely to be very negligible compared the significant emissions resulting from our fuel combustion, electricity consumption and process GHG emissions at our operationally controlled facilities.
 Therefore, we do not annually asses these emissions.
 Other (upstream) Not evaluated Other (downstream) Not evaluated

-CC14 .2 Please indicate the verifi ication/assurance status that ap plies to your reported Scope 3 emis sions No third party verification of or assurance CC14 .2a Please provide further de etails of the verification/assuran nce undertaken, and attach the releva ant statements Type of verification or assurance Attach the statement Page/Section reference Relevant standard Proportion of Scope 3 emissions verified (%) CC14. your Scope 3 emissions for the e reporting year with those for the pr evious year for any sources? ,
+Please indicate the verification/assurance status that applies to your reported Scope 3 emissions

+No third party verification or assurance

+Please provide further details of the verification/assurance undertaken, and attach the relevant statements

+Or assurance Attach the statement Relevant standard Proportion of Scope 3 emissions verified (%)

+Are you able to compare your Scope 3 emissions for the reporting year with those for the previous year for any sources?